top of page

 It sounds like this was a great example of collaboration and seeking to design for the entire asset.
 Our holistic approach really came in handy.
 Any final thoughts?

-The District at the Beltline is great example of revitalizing an existing building to bring it new life and vibrancy.
+Justin: The District at the Beltline is great example of revitalizing an existing building to bring it new life and vibrancy.
 The existing building is rather uninviting and intimidating to walk past.
 However, the new market shed and courtyard area will be a hub of activity when complete.

 Now let’s discuss the Courtyard House.
 Earlier this year, this residence won the 2020 Prairie Wood Design Award in the Residential Category and has recently been featured in Avenue Magazine.

-This was a really interesting, beautiful project.
+Justin: This was a really interesting, beautiful project.
 It’s a single-family residence located in Calgary that was designed by the Marc Boutin Architectural Collaborative.

 Can you tell us about its unique features?

-Architecturally, the house features exposed concrete walls and floors.
+Justin: Architecturally, the house features exposed concrete walls and floors.
 To achieve this while still achieving appropriate thermal comfort, the foundations walls were constructed as 600mm wide concrete with an internal layer of insulation.
-The exterior wythe of concrete is non-structural, while the internal whyte of concrete is used to support the framing above.
+The exterior wythe of concrete is non-structural, while the internal wythe of concrete is used to support the framing above.
 This type of exposed concrete construction is atypical in residential construction, so special attention was paid to the quality of concrete placement, type of formwork used, the process for stripping of the forms, and the quality and source of the concrete.

 The house also features a cantilevered folded steel plate feature stair.
 Entuitive detailed the steel stair and concrete wall to ensure it met the design requirements while paying attention to the location of the welds to ensure they were visually concealed.
 The second floor is conventionally framed from wood framing, but is supported on a primary steel beam and column system.
 Aesthetically, the architect chose a cruciform profile for the structural steel columns, which is an element that needed to be custom-detailed by our team.